The optimization problem

 We consider the vector optimization problem:

-A point is said to be an efficient solution or minimal solution of problem when:
+is said to be an efficient solution or minimal solution of problem

 In this section the authors recall a notion of well-posedness that considers a single point (a fixed efficient solution) and not the whole solution set: a particular type of pointwise well-posedness and strong pointwise well-posedness for vector optimization problems.
 This definition can be introduced considering, as in the scalar case, the diameter of the level sets of the function f.